What every best Exterior Paint has:

 Among popular deck stains on the market, we spotted two that stand out.
-Benjamin Moore Arborcoat is the top-reviewed wood stain in one independent test.
-There, editors put the Benjamin Moore wood stain through a simulated weathering test and found it provides an impressive finish after the equivalent of nine years on a house or vertical surface and three years on a deck, the longest period tested.
-It even resists cracking, color change, mildew and dirt, and with 100 grams per liter of VOCs, it meets the most stringent VOC limits in California and other areas.
+Benjamin Moore Arborcoat (Est. $45) is the top-reviewed opaque wood stain at ConsumerReports.org.
+There, editors put the Benjamin Moore wood stain through a simulated weathering test and found it provides an impressive finish after the equivalent of three years on a deck, the longest period tested.
+It even resists cracking, color change and mildew, although dirt resistance isn't very good.
+With 100 grams per liter of VOCs, it meets the most stringent VOC limits in California and other areas.

 Painting professionals at PaintTalk.com and American Painting Contractor magazine say Arborcoat performs surprisingly well given that waterborne paints don't have a reputation for superior performance on wood.
 Arborcoat did fade somewhat over time – as is advertised by Benjamin Moore – but experts say it resists hard weathering such as water staining.
 Benjamin Moore Arborcoat is available in a variety of colors and opacities -- ranging from transparent to solid, so it should be easy to find a product to match your project.